ivangar/dxLink-documentation/program_setup.md

 It only sets the session variable once, so the message pops up only one time when the user logs in.

 The rest of the PHP code is already commented.
 Basically the first time the user access the program it will insert a new record on his profile with a 0 as a program status.
 Then each time the user submits a form or posts on the Discussion Forum, the page is reloaded and the code checks each of the sections, setting the flag variables mentioned above.
-Once the user has completed all the sections, the doctor profile gets updated and the certificate link will now be visible for the user.
+Once the user has completed all the sections required to complete the program, the doctor profile gets updated and the certificate link will now be visible for the user.

 Following along the lines, you can find 3 JavaScript variables:
 * var showTip - boolean variable used to display the black $.blockUI box with the hint
 * var section_submitted - boolean variable used to display the black $.blockUI with the progress status
 * var no_sections_completed - counter of the number of sections completed so far

-The reason why these variables are declared here and not in the program.js file is because the server executes all the PHP code before sending the response header to the browser, so the PHP variables are not accessible from the external files.
+The reason why these variables are declared here and not in the program.js file is because the server executes all the PHP code before sending the response header to the browser, so none of the PHP code is accessible from the external files.

 Following is a short description of the external CSS and JavaScript files that are imported in the file :